On this page

 Context and workflow

-Processing times for Work Permits vary based on the case type and current workload.
+#Processing times for Work Permits vary based on the type of application and current workload.
 Always consult the official INM processing time tool for the most accurate information.

 Why this matters